zmeluch/Credit_Risk_Analysis/README.md

   - The precison for high risk is .07 and for low risk is 1.
   - The recall for high risk is .91 and for low risk is .94.
 ## Summary
+Both oversampling models did not have very high accuracy and or recall scores.
+Also both had very low precision scores for high risk and 1 for low risk making probably overfit for the data.
+The undersampling model had similiar results with worse accuracy and rcall scores.
+The SMOTEENN combination model again had similiar scores with an improved score for high risk recall.
+The Balanced Random Forest
+Classifier had higher scores than the previous and Easy Ensemble Classifier had high scores for all except high risk precision.
+Though its high risk precision score was higher than the rest of the models.